Veso-P/Travel-Blog/README.md

 Usage of FireBase as back-end.
 A. To register (signup) the user should enter a valid email (at least 6 characters long) and a passwored (at least 6 characters long).
 This is a FireBase built-in requirement.
 B. POST requests are used for user registration (signup), user login, creating a new blog.
-PATCH requests are used for partial update of data (i.e. for editing a blog, or addig a comment to a blog).
-GET requests are used for retrieving the data about the blogs.
+C. PATCH requests are used for partial update of data (i.e. for editing a blog, or addig a comment to a blog).
+D. GET requests are used for retrieving the data about the blogs.

 Usage of PIPES:
 A. Built-in pipes